snowdriftcoop/snowdrift/BEGINNERS.md

 don't want to edit the nitty-gritty parts of the source code.
 However, the files in the project's `templates` directory are comparable to basic HTML, CSS, and JavaScript.
 Beginners can quickly learn how to make basic changes to those files.
+Basically, Hamlet=HTML and Cassius=CSS but with easier, more concise syntax that uses indentation instead of closing tags.
+Julius files are simply containers for JavaScript.
-For more, see the documentation on [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates).
+For more details, see the documentation on [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates).

 Never edit files with a traditional word processor like LibreOffice.